 Different jurisdictions and states have a variety of protocols in place when it comes to reporting car accidents.
 Some state laws require them to be filed with the local police departments and the DMV within a certain timeframe; others are less rigid and depend on the accident’s severity.
 If you are involved in a car crash,the moments immediately after can be some of the most stressful experienced.
 Knowing who to call and how to handle yourself in the immediate aftermath can bring some peace of mind during a difficult time.
 When it comes to reporting a car crash in Rockford,Illinois,recent amendments to the accident-reporting protocols have been made.

 Rockford’s new protocols regarding reporting minor car crashes were rolled out in April of 2018.
 They affect drivers involved in minor crashes between designated hours: 8 a.m. to 6 p.m.
 Monday through Friday and between 9 a.m. and 1 p.m. on Saturdays.
 When drivers involved in an accident call the non-emergency number to report the crash,they will receive some new instructions.
-They will be told to exchange information with all individuals involved in the crash: names,phone numbers,license plate and vehicle registration numbers,addresses,and insurance information (car accident lawyer).
+They will be told to exchange information with all individuals involved in the crash: names,phone numbers,license plate and vehicle registration numbers,addresses,and insurance information ( sue for a car accident ).

 The drivers will then be told to visit their nearest district police station to file a written report of the accident.
 Even if the car accident involves an injury or the suspicion that drugs or alcohol played a role,the non-emergency Rockford Police department number is still their point of contact.

 If you are involved in a car accident in Rockford,Illinois,you will want to call the local district police department for instructions regarding which information is the most crucial to collect from other involved drivers.
-You will then proceed to the nearest police department to fill out an official written accident report,followed by consulting a http://www.braininjurydisorders.org/why-injury-victims-shouldnt-wait-to-sue/.
+You will then proceed to the nearest police department to fill out an official written accident report,followed by consulting a personal injury law firm .